milspaceclub/website/content/purposeandmissionstatement/_index.md

 ### Purpose

-The purpose of the MSC is to promote social, cultural, philanthropic, and recreational activities among its members of the MSC by cultivating connections and fostering a strong sense of community within the entire LA SFB community.
+The purpose of the MSC is to promote social, cultural, philanthropic, and recreational activities among its members of the MSC by cultivating connections and fostering a strong sense of community within the entire LA AFB community.
 This includes active engagements with neighbors, organizing community walks to strengthen connections, championing inclusivity, facilitating the development of a closely-knit community, and supporting the establishment of special interest groups.

 ### Mission Statement